-Imagine being able to help loved ones with Alzheimer’s recollect glimpses of their past.
-Dementia steals recent and future memories from those living with the illness.
+Imagine being able to help loved ones with memory issues recollect glimpses of their past.
+Dementia steals recent and future memories from those living with memory loss.
 But before they enter the later stages, they may be able to reach back through time and relive moments of who they were before the diagnosis.

 Memories reflect our world and the life we’ve lived.
 They’re also how we organize our experiences.
 Alzheimer’s and other forms of dementia first disrupt the ability to retain and retrieve recently stored information.
 But certain activities can help those with Alzheimer’s reminisce days from their past.

 Different parts of our brain code, store and retrieve our memories but an area affected early in the disease is the hippocampus, which is essential for forming new memories.
 This helps explain why an individual with dementia can often remember details from an event 20 years ago – but not what happened 20 minutes earlier.